wirecardBrasil/challenge/README.md

 Payment:
  - Amount
  - Type
+ > When the payment is Credit Card
  - Card
    - Holder's Name
    - Card number
    - Card's expiration date
    - CVV (Number behind the card)

 For the boleto method, there are no additional information required.